a-morphous/react-godot-example/README.md

 React.js integration with the Godot Game Engine by using [Microsoft's Clearscript](https://github.com/microsoft/ClearScript) to run JS code via [Google's v8](https://v8.dev/).

-Runs on Godot 4.1's Mono build.
+Runs on Godot 4.2.1's Mono build.

+> This is not production-ready code!
+Nor is any support or maintenance going to be expected.
+Use at your own risk.

 ## Running the sample